-Deficient vitamin D status can be corrected either by vitamin D fortification (addition of micronutrients to processed foods) or supplementation (the provision of relatively large doses of micronutrients, usually in form of pills, capsules or Vitamin D fortification is an effective and passive way to increase vitamin D intake in both general population and vulnerable groups.
-However, it mandates political commitment and involvement of various ministries (health, agriculture and social welfare) to develop nationwide strategies for a better vitamin D status in the population.
+Deficient vitamin D status can be corrected either by vitamin D fortification (addition of micronutrients to processed foods) or supplementation (the provision of relatively large doses of micronutrients, usually in the form of pills or capsules).
+Vitamin D fortification is an effective and passive way to increase vitamin D intake in both the general population and vulnerable groups.
+However, it mandates political commitment and involvement of various ministries (health, agriculture and social welfare) to develop national strategies for a better vitamin D status in the population.
 In developing countries, where vitamin D fortification initiative is lacking, supplementation is the only alternative.

 Studies have shown that multiple supplements of vitamin D are available.
-The two common forms are vitamin D3 (alfacalcidiol, cholecalciferol and calcitriol) and vitamin D2 (ergocalciferol).
-Evidence suggests that cholecalciferol is superior to ergocalciferol in terms of potency, elevating and sustaining 25 (OH) D concentrations and maintaining the storage form of vitamin D. Studies have shown that not able to lack of availability of vitamin D2 preparations in the Indian market.
-Majority of preparations available in the market contain vitamin D3 (99.9%).
+The two common forms are vitamin D3 (alfacalcidol, cholecalciferol, and calcitriol) and vitamin D2 (ergocalciferol).
+Evidence suggests that cholecalciferol is superior to ergocalciferol in terms of potency, elevating and sustaining 25 (OH) D concentrations and maintaining the storage form of vitamin D. Majority of preparations available in the market contain vitamin D3 (99.9%).
 About half of the preparations (46.5%) contain calcitriol in the form of tablets or capsules of 0.25 mcg.
-Calcitriol has a rapid onset of action with short half-life of 6 h.
-It is most useful in chronic kidney disease and type I and type II vitamin D deficient rickets (VDDR) with decreased.
+Calcitriol has a rapid onset of action with a short half-life of 6 h.
+It is most useful in chronic kidney disease and type I and type II vitamin D deficient rickets (VDDR).

 Calcitriol does not build up stores and is an expensive preparation.
-Around 43% of the preparations contained alfacalcidiol (25 dihydroxy cholecalciferol).
-It is most commonly available as tablets or capsules of 10 IU, usually in combination with calcium (76.5% of alfacalcidiol preparations).
-Alfacalcidiol has a rapid onset of action with a half-life of 2-3 weeks.
-It does not require hepatic 25-hydroxylation, and is therefore most useful in patients with liver disease.
+Around 43% of the preparations contained alfacalcidol (25 dihydroxy cholecalciferol).
+It is most commonly available as tablets or capsules of 10 IU, usually in combination with calcium (76.5% of alfacalcidol preparations).
+Alfacalcidol has a rapid onset of action with a half-life of 2–3 weeks.
+It does not require hepatic 25-hydroxylation, and is, therefore, most useful in patients with liver disease.
 Approximately 10% of vitamin D3 preparations are available as cholecalciferol.
-It is the inactive, unhydroxylated form of vitamin D3, synthesized in skin from 7 dehydrocholesterol.
-It has a slow onset of action with a half-life of 12-30 days.
+It is the inactive, unhydroxylated form of vitamin D3, synthesized in the skin from 7 dehydrocholesterol.
+It has a slow onset of action with a half-life of 12–30 days.
 Thus, it is the preferred form for prophylaxis or treatment of vitamin D deficient states.

 Vitamin D can be administered daily, weekly, monthly, or every 4 months to sustain an adequate serum 25 (OH) D concentrations.
 A high bolus dose of vitamin D (up to 300,000 IU) can be used initially in persons with extreme VDD.
 Repeated boluses of high-dose vitamin D at 6- to 12-month intervals have been used in a nursing home setting, but a steady-state serum 25(OH) D concentration is likely to be maintained by more frequent, lower doses of vitamin D. An effective strategy to treat vitamin D deficient state in children and adults is to administer 50,000 IU of vitamin D3 once a week for 6–8 weeks respectively.

-To prevent recurrence, administration of 600 to 1000 IU/day is effective.
-In developing countries, most market preparations contain 60, 000 IU, and are usually recommended for 6 to 8 weeks for obtaining adequate serum 25 (OH) D concentrations.
-A monthly maintenance therapy is usually required and should be continued for over one year.
-Another study suggested that a single high dose of 120,000-180,000 IU of oral cholecalciferol was adequate to elevate 25(OH) D out of the deficiency range.
-However, maintenance dose is required for sustaining the desired concentration of 25(OH) D.
+To prevent a recurrence, administration of 600 to 1000 IU/day is effective.
+In developing countries, most market preparations contain 60,000 IU and are usually recommended for 6 to 8 weeks for obtaining adequate serum 25 (OH) D concentrations.
+Monthly maintenance therapy is usually required and should be continued for over one year.
+Another study suggested that a single high dose of 120,000–180,000 IU of oral cholecalciferol was adequate to elevate 25(OH) D out of the deficiency range.
+However, a maintenance dose is required for sustaining the desired concentration of 25(OH) D.

 AdvaCare’s Vitamin D3 is also available in combination with Calcium.